DEGIRO Account Types: Basic vs Custody

 “I hold one or two accumulating world ETFs”

 Either account works.
-Accumulating ETFs don’t push cash dividends to you, so Custody’s income fees almost never apply.
-If you already have a legacy Custody account and hold accumulating ETFs, keeping it is a clean fit with minimal cost overhead.
-For new accounts: Basic with lending disabled achieves the same result.
+Accumulating ETFs don’t push cash dividends to you, so income-event charges rarely arise at all — and dividend processing is free on both account types regardless.
+If you already have a legacy Custody account and hold accumulating ETFs, keeping it costs you nothing extra.
+For new accounts: lending is off unless you opt in, and is not offered at all outside the four markets listed above, so the same outcome is the default either way.
 New user default: Basic.

 Scenario B